-A drug addiction is either physical or psychological in nature.
+Drug addiction is either physical or psychological in nature.
 Contrary to popular opinion, not all drug addictions relate to illicit drugs.
 In fact, far more people become addicted to prescription drugs that were initially taken to combat a physical or mental ailment.

-Both illegal and prescription drugs are highly addictive and dangerous to human health.
+Both illegal and prescription drugs are highly addictive and dangerous to health.
 Examples of addictive illegal drugs include cocaine, cannabis, crack cocaine and heroin.
 Examples of addictive prescription drugs include oxycodone, benzodiazepines and the so-called ‘z’ drugs such as zopiclone and zolpidem.
 These prescription drugs are controlled, and it is illegal to consume them without a valid prescription.

-Why people become addicted to drugs varies enormously between individuals.
+The reason why people become addicted to drugs varies enormously between individuals.
 We discuss these reasons throughout this website, and we offer workshops and therapy sessions to help our clients better understand their own unique reasons for abusing illicit or prescription drugs.

 What is meant by drug addiction?

-So what exactly is a drug addiction?
-Essentially, a drug addiction is either psychological or physical and psychological in nature.
+So what exactly is drug addiction?
+Essentially, drug addiction is either psychological or physical and psychological in nature.
 Generally, you cannot be physically addicted to a drug without being psychologically addicted too, whilst it is possible to be psychologically addicted without being physically addicted.
-If you become physically addicted to a drug, you will experience physical withdrawal symptoms when you attempt to detoxify.
+If you become physically addicted to a drug, you will experience physical withdrawal symptoms when you attempt to detox.
 Examples of physically addicted drugs include alcohol and heroin.
 Examples of drugs that are merely psychologically addictive include cocaine and cannabis.

 Some of the classic symptoms that appear for all drug addictions include: